9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 Ways to Experience Taiwanese Indigenous Culture

-For visiting travelers on a short time frame, here are some easy ways that you can plan to meet aboriginals in Taiwan and experience their culture.
+For visiting travelers on a short time frame, here are some easy ways that you can plan to meet Indigenous people in Taiwan and experience their culture.

 An elderly aboriginal couple behind a food stall, posing for the camera, with bamboo tubes of sticky rice on the table, and large menu of items listed in Mandarin